To access econsult please click the above 'Get Started' icon

 Vaccine rollout to the general public, based on age and underlying health conditions, will be by NHS invitation letter.
 Further details regarding the precedence of invitation categories is available by visiting: www.nhsinform.scot/covid-19-vaccine/invitations-and-appointments/who-will-be-offered-the-coronavirus-vaccine Please avoid calling the surgery with any general queries about the COVID-19 vaccine as we are unable to give you any more information at this stage and we must try to keep phone lines open for people who are unwell and seeking medical care.

-18/02/21 Update: anyone in the following cohorts that have been vaccinated so far, that has not received an appointment, please contact the following for support:
+Anyone in the cohorts that have been vaccinated so far, that has not received an appointment, please contact the following for support:

 - Over 80s, and aged 75-79 - contact Aberdeenshire Health & Social Care Partnership (AHSCP) tel: 0330 128 9919

-- Aged 65-70, 70-74 and 'Clinically Extremely Vulnerable' (shielding classified) - these appointments are sent by the national system, therefore patients should complete the following form: https://www.nhsinform.scot/covid-19-vaccine/invitations-and-appointments/missing-appointment-details
+- Aged 50-59, 60-69, 70-74 and 'Clinically Extremely Vulnerable' (shielding classified), 'at risk' (see NHS Inform for definitive list of conditions) and carers - these appointments are sent by the national system therefore patients should complete the following form: https://www.nhsinform.scot/covid-19-vaccine/invitations-and-appointments/missing-appointment-details

 - Temporary residents - anyone in the above listed cohorts who is a 'temporary resident' and should have been vaccinated please contact AHSCP tel: 0330 128 9919

-The next cohort to be vaccinated will be the aged 16-64 "At Risk" cohort.
-Letters will be issued by the national system.
+The next cohort currently being vaccinated is the aged 40-49.
+Letters are being issued by the national system.

 If you require to rearrange an NHS invited vaccination appointment, please contact the number on your invite letter or visit www.nhsinform.scot/covid19vaccineappointments (website includes option for online appointment rearrange).